Who would have imagined case studies as one of the oldest constructive methods of content marketing?

 Choose a case study subject that closely resembles the audience segment you are planning to target.
 This step is crucial as the objective behind a case study is to strike a chord with your prospective client and make them confident enough to complete their journey through the sales funnel and convert.

-Your audience might span various segment.
+Your audience might span various segments.
 Therefore, you might have to come up with case studies that can resonate with each of these segments.

 - Hook the Introduction